loader

 Bus

-There is only one local public transport line via bus in the Torre Valley.
-For schedules and stops view the pdf file at this link Line 260 or visit the TPL FVG website.
+In the Torre valley there is a single local public transport bus line.
+To know the schedules and stops, view the pdf file at this link Line 260 or visit the TPL FVG website.

 Train